ory/docs/README.md

 To test the documentation locally:

 1. Clone this repository.
-2. Enter the `/docs` folder in your local git environment.
+2. Navigate to the cloned repository and run `npm install` to install all dependencies.
-3. Install dependencies by running: `npm install`.
+3. Run the development server and test the changes you made using a fully operational version of the documentation portal that runs on your machine.
-4. Run the Docs webserver and test the documentation by running: `npm start`
+   Run `npm run start`.
-5. Build the docs and verify by running: `npm run build`
+4. Create a production build to check for any technical issues, such as invalid internal links.
+Run `npm run build`.

 ## Formatting documentation